Did He Really Love Me?

 Sorry, Not Sorry

 Sorry?
 Heck no!
 I don’t think this was his first rodeo.
 I believe he has other victims out there.
 I say that because he mentioned his ex-girlfriend called him while we were married.
 She told him she was depressed (side effect of abuse?), and he hung up on her.
 He randomly mentioned the call as we were walking into the garage to go out (triangulation attempt).
 I also have to refer to his phone call about his current wife.
-He threw a bottled water in the middle of a argument (intimidation tactics).
+He threw a bottled water in the middle of an argument (intimidation tactics).
 I don’t know if the bottled water was actually thrown at his wife, but it sounds like his intimation tactics have escalated somewhat.
-He seemed a little bit more angry, and his actions more repetitive from what he described when he called.
-The triangulation (even though he didn’t recognize it as that)….his current feeling like he is cheating on her.
 Same thing, different supply.

 Any Red Flags?